virginiac32/letter-run/assets/docs/notes.md

 # Implementation Notes

 ## Issues
-* Issue with letters rendering on tiles
+* Make sure the tiles frequencies are correct

 ## Architecture and Technologies